On the dimension of the $p$-Bergman spaces: Introduction

-For a domain (open connected set) $\O$ in $\C^n$ and for $p\in [1,\infty)$, the weighted $p$-Bergman space comprises holomorphic function that are $L^p$ intergable with respect to the weight function $\varphi$ on $\O$, If the weight function is uniform, i.e. $\varphi\equiv 0$, then we just refer to it as $p$-Bergman space, denoted $A^p(\O)$.
+If the weight function is uniform, i.e. $\varphi\equiv 0$, then we just refer to it as $p$-Bergman space, denoted $A^p(\O)$.
 When $p=2$, this space coincides with the classical Bergman space that possesses a Hilbert structure and a reproducing kernel.
 For $p\neq2$, $A^p(\O)$ retains rich geometric and functional analytic properties but lacks a Hilbert space structure, making the study of its dimensionality and its basis particularly complex.
 One of the major themes in Bergman theory is the Wiegerinck problem \cite{wiegerinck1984domains}, which, in its classical form, asks whether the non-triviality of a domain’s Bergman space implies infinite dimensionality—a dichotomy that always holds in one complex variable but is known to fail in higher dimensions.
-Several works have contributed to the $p=2$ case, such as Wiegerinck’s counterexamples \cite{wiegerinck1984domains}, Gallagher’s explorations of infinite dimensionality in various settings \cite{gallagher2017dimension}, \cite{gallagher2022dimension}, Blocki, Pflug, Zwonek and their coauthors \cite{blocki2020generalizations}, \cite{pflug2017h}, \cite{WlodzimierzZwonek2000} (also see the references therein).
+Several works have contributed to the $p=2$ case, such as Wiegerinck’s counterexamples \cite{wiegerinck1984domains}, Gallagher’s explorations of infinite dimensionality in various settings \cite{gallagher2017dimension}, \cite{gallagher2022dimension}, B{\l}ocki, Pflug, Zwonek and their coauthors \cite{blocki2020generalizations}, \cite{pflug2017h}, \cite{WlodzimierzZwonek2000} (also see the references therein).
 The purpose of this paper is to systematically investigate to what extent the dichotomy of dimensions persists for $p$-Bergman spaces.
 More specifically, it asks under what conditions on the domain and the integrability parameter $p$, the $p$-Bergman space can contain nontrivial holomorphic functions or be rich enough to have infinitely many linearly independent functions.
 This problem intertwines theory from functional analysis and potential theory, and remains challenging especially in the setting of non-Hilbert space (i.e. $p\neq 2$).